czim/laravel-cms-core/README.md

 ## Documentation

 The CMS core is not a stand-alone package.
-Some components and modules are required to start using it.
+Some components and modules are required to start using the CMS.

 You can find more information here: